 Most of the tea farmers have worked exclusively with Aiya for multiple generations.

-Dedicated to the wellness of its famers, Aiya purchases the entire annual crop of its farmers under pre-established guideline, ensuring their ongoing income, even if not a single crop can be used.
+Dedicated to the wellness of its famers, Aiya purchases the entire annual crop of its farmers under pre-established guidelines, ensuring their ongoing income, even if a single crop cannot be used.

 Aiya continually strives to improve product quality.
 Each step of production is thoroughly monitored and documented, while internal laboratory inspections are conducted to ensure that the final product conforms to stringent standards prior to shipment.
-Aiya holds a number of internal certifications that are unmatched in the industry: FSSC22000, AIB (superior), Organic Certification by OMIC & JAS, Kosher, Halal, QAI, Gluten-Free and Non-GMO Certification.
+Aiya holds a number of internal certifications that are unmatched in the industry: FSSC 22000, AIB (Superior), Organic Certifications by OMIC & JAS, Kosher, Halal, QAI, Gluten-Free and Non-GMO Certified.

-Dedicated to giving back to the world, Aiya and a select group of Nisho farmers have been travelling to Southeast Asia biennially to help with the reforestation of mangrove and mahogany forests since 2001.
+Dedicated to giving back to the world, Aiya and a select group of Nishio farmers have been traveling to Southeast Asia biennially to help with the reforestation of mangrove and mahogany forests since 2001.

 Why mangroves?
 Mangroves are unique trees that grow along the coasts, occupying both land and sea at the same time.
 This delicate ecosystem provides homes for fish and other species that find shelter in its roots.
 However, threats from global warming are putting these trees in great danger of deforestation.
 To counter global warming and prevent the destruction of homes for many species, we feel it is critical to preserve these forests.